Buildings and structures in Belfast

 The buildings and structures of Belfast, Northern Ireland comprise many styles of architecture ranging from Edwardian through to state-of-the-art modern buildings like the Waterfront Hall.
 The city's beautiful Edwardian buildings are notable for their display of a large number of sculptures.
 Many of Belfast's Victorian landmarks, including the main Lanyon Building at Queens University in 1849, were designed by Sir Charles Lanyon.

 The City Hall, was finished in 1906 and was built to reflect Belfast's City status, granted by Queen Victoria in 1888.
 The Dome is 53 metres (173 ft) high.
 Figures above the door are "Hibernia encouraging and promoting the Commerce and Arts of the City".
 Among the city's grandest buildings are two former banks: Ulster Bank (1860), in Waring Street and Northern Bank (1769), in nearby Donegall Street.
 The Royal Courts of Justice in Chichester Street are home to Northern Ireland's Supreme Court.
 Some of Belfast's oldest buildings still remain in the Cathedral Quarter area, which is currently undergoing redevelopment as the city's main cultural and tourist area.

-The world's largest dry dock is located in the city, and the giant cranes (Samson and Goliath) of the Harland and Wolff shipyard, builders of the Titanic, can be seen from afar.
+The world's largest dry dock is located in the city, and the giant cranes (Samson and Goliath) of the Harland & Wolff shipyard, builders of the Titanic, can be seen from afar.
 Other long-gone industries included Irish linen and rope-making.

 The four star Europa Hotel, located in the City Centre, was bombed twenty-seven times during the troubles and is one of the most bombed hotels in Europe Across the street, the ornately decorated Crown Liquor Saloon in Great Victoria Street is notable as being the only bar owned by the National Trust.
 The panels used in the restaurant on the first floor were meant for Brittanic, the sister ship of the Titanic.
 It was made internationally famous as the setting for the classic film, Odd Man Out, starring James Mason.

 Belfast also contains the tallest building (as distinct from structure) on the island of Ireland.
 The Obel Tower stands at 88 m and has twenty-eight floors.
 Windsor House at 80 m was the previous tallest building.